hai-vr/XYVR/README-DEVELOPER.md

 - Requires Node or something.
 - In `ui-frontend/src/`, run `npm install` and then `npm run build-and-copy`

+To "hot reload" the React frontend while the .NET application is running, run `npm run build-and-copy` after making your changes.

 #### Build the desktop app that shows the React app

 Build the `ui-webview-windows/` project.